top of page

 Hilltop Retreat is surrounded by natural beauty, and with that comes occasional encounters with the environment that makes this space so special.
 While we maintain the property to a high standard, some elements of nature are part of the experience, not a reflection of cleanliness or maintenance, but of the setting itself.

-As a rural property located near the lake, you may occasionally notice insects (like flies, ladybugs, ants, spiders) near heighten places, windows or light sources, particularly in the evenings.
+As a rural property located near the lake, you may notice insects (like flies, ladybugs, ants, spiders) near heighten places, windows or light sources, particularly in the evenings.

-What to Know:
+What to do:

 🐱 The Neighbourhood Watcher

+You may spot a brown cat occasionally passing through the property, often at night.
+It may stop and sit simply to observe, it's not a cue.
 This cat is not ours and does not interact with guests, it simply travels through the area as part of its routine.
-Think of it as a quiet passerby rather than a pet or resident.
+Think of it as a quiet passerby (or security) rather than a pet or resident.

 We kindly ask guests to:

-Not feed or approach the cat
+• Not feed or approach the cat

-Allow it to continue on its path undisturbed
+• Allow it to continue on its path undisturbed

-Do not harm or take the cat
+• Do not harm or take the cat

 (disclaimer: this is not the actual cat, merely a random cat that highly resembles.)